editorconfig-checker/editorconfig-checker/README.md

 You could also specify command line arguments and they will get merged with the configuration file, the command line arguments have a higher precedence than the configuration.

 You can create a configuration with the `init`-flag.
 If you specify an `config`-path it will be created there.

+By default the allowed_content_types are `text/` and `application/octet-stream`(needed as a fallback when no content type could be determined).
+You can add additional accepted content types with the `allowed_content_types` key.
+But the default ones doesn't get removed.

 ## Excluding